How do you score wine?

 1 local wine shop $31 with tax

 2016 Mollydooker Shiraz The Boxer (Australia, South

 These two shops are less than 15 minutes apart.

 If you want the absolute best pricing on all of your wine purchases join my Twin Cities Wine Club.
 Go to the site here.

 Do you give out bad scores and post them?

 Yes.
-Unlike other wine educators, wine writers and wine bloggers from the Twin Cities I am not worried about not being invited to the next free industry tasting or worried about my cut off supply of free wines by some behemoth wine distributor.
-This is the first wine blog in the Twin Cities to accurately represent the world of wine.
+Unlike other wine educators, wine writers and wine bloggers from the Twin Cities I am not worried about the free wine samples and free industry tastings.